-- Educate students in the fundamentals of their discipline and the underlying mathematical foundation, pushing them to achieve mastery of a field; - Stretch students into other areas, providing exposure to the scope of problems approachable by areas of MAE; - Provide the confidence and skills to succeed in an increasingly interdisciplinary environment and the ability and independence to learn and work in new areas and applications; - Teach the fundamental skills of independent research and provide the opportunity to investigate and solve an extended research problem in depth; - Provide opportunities to teach and mentor undergraduates; - Help students build an identity within the community, develop speaking and writing skills to excel, and provide them experiences to further their career; and - Provide an environment where students gain intellectual growth and experience by working closely with a research advisor and interacting regularly with department faculty.
+- Educate students in the fundamentals of their discipline and the underlying mathematical foundation, pushing them to achieve mastery of a field; - Stretch students into other areas, providing exposure to the scope of problems approachable by areas of MAE: - Provide the confidence and skills to succeed in an increasingly interdisciplinary environment and the ability and independence to learn and work in new areas and applications; - Teach the fundamental skills of independent research and provide the opportunity to investigate and solve an extended research problem in depth; - Provide opportunities to teach and mentor undergraduates; - Help students build an identity within the community, develop speaking and writing skills to excel, and provide them experiences to further their career; and - Provide an environment where students gain intellectual growth and experience by working closely with a research advisor and interacting regularly with department faculty.

-To accomplish its educational mission, the Department offers three programs of graduate study and research: Doctor of Philosophy (PhD), Master of Science in Engineering (MSE), and Master of Engineering (MEng).
+To accomplish its educational mission, the Department offers two programs of graduate study and research: Doctor of Philosophy (PhD) and Master of Science in Engineering (MSE).
 The PhD is a five-year program designed for a career in basic research and teaching.
 The MSE is a two-year program designed for a career in industrial, non-government organizations, or government research and development and requires an original thesis.
-The MEng typically is a part-time program designed for those students seeking to obtain the rigorous and advanced training needed in the applied aspects of modern technology and does not require a thesis.

 This document outlines the procedures prescribed by the Department for each of these programs and includes other relevant rules and practices.
 In general, the Departmental procedures comply with the rules of the Graduate School found online at gradschool.princeton.edu.
-Additional useful information can be found in Rights, Rules, and Responsibilities, available online at www.princeton.edu/rrr/.
+Additional useful information on rights, rules, and responsibilities, can be found at gradschool.princeton.edu.